pghalliday/tls-tunnel/README.md

 ## Roadmap

+- Client should support redirecting to hosts other than localhost in case the target server cannot run the client but is still inside the private zone
+- Test keys and certs need to be generated when running tests as they will eventually expire
 - Client should be configurable to only accept a limited number of connections
-- Client should support redirecting to hosts other than local hosts in case the target server cannot run the client but is still inside the private zone
-- Test keys and certs need to be generated when running tests as they will eventually expire
 - Tunnel should supprt TLS and HTTPS traffic
 - Server or client should be runnable from the shell